 Guanacaste’s favorable weather is one of the reasons why it’s a popular vacation spot for locals and foreigners.

-On the coasts, average day time temperatures throughout the year vary little, between 85 f to 100 F (29 to 38 C) so you can expect sunny skies and high temperatures for nearly 365 days of the year.
+On the coasts, average day time temperatures throughout the year vary little, between 85 f to 100 F (29 to 38 C).
+You can expect sunny skies and high temperatures for nearly 365 days of the year, even in the rainy season.

 Guanacaste’s dry season (December through April) is typically a bit longer than the rest of the country and the coast doesn’t rain as much as other areas in Costa Rica.
 March is the hottest and driest month.

 One downside to the dry season is that everything turns very yellow, sparse, dusty and dry.
-This is one of the reasons why there is not as much wildlife in Guanacaste (no sloths, must go inland to the rainforest).
+This is one of the reasons why there is not as much wildlife such as sloths, toucans, and other monkeys in Guanacaste as the coast is dry tropical forest, not tropical rainforest.

 Likewise, rainy season in Guanacaste can get very intense (May through November).
-The rainiest months are September and October, where rainstorms commonly occur in the evenings and night time.
+The rainiest month is October, where rainstorms commonly occur in the evenings and night time.
 Morning are generally cloudy but dry.
+Tropical storms can happen in October.

 An upside to visiting during rainy season is that everything turns a lush green, which is more pleasing to the eye.